giantswarm/docs/src/content/basics/app-catalog/index.md

 By default you will have the Incubator and the Community App Catalogs installed on your Control Planes.

-Some customers might also already have access to the Managed App Catalog, which contains our selection of Managed Apps.

 ### The Giant Swarm Incubator App Catalog

 The Giant Swarm Incubator App Catalog contains apps that we would like to provide as